Banana Cake with Cream Cheese Frosting

 How-To Ripen Bananas in the Oven

-• One of the challenges of making banana bread or cakes is having the ripe bananas when you want to make them.
-But with this method, you can whip up this fantastic banana cake, or my Ultimate Banana Bread recipe anytime you are craving it!
+• One of the challenges of making banana bread or cakes is having ripe bananas when you want to make them.
+But with this method, you can whip up this fantastic banana cake or my Ultimate Banana Bread recipe anytime you crave it!

 • Line a baking sheet with foil